Curt Topper

-Curt Topper is the current Pennsylvania Secretary of General Services, having been nominated by Pennsylvania Governor Tom Wolf and confirmed in May 2015.
+Curt Topper served as Pennsylvania Secretary of General Services from 2015 until 2022, having been nominated by Pennsylvania Governor Tom Wolf and confirmed in May 2015.
+Topper resigned from this position in June 2022.
 Previously, he served as Pennsylvania Deputy Secretary of General Services for Procurement from 2003 until 2008.

 Topper has a Bachelor of Arts in Political Science and Government from Brown University and a Master of Public Policy and Management from Carnegie Mellon University.